fffunction/sassaparilla/README.md

 #### In typography.scss

 ##### Setting your default headings, paragraphs, lists etc… using compass' rhythm and adjust-font-size-to commands.
-Whenever you adjust the font-size to using the adjust-font-size-to (eg 26px) this becomes your base unit to work out how many lines spacing you need above and below the element.
+Whenever you adjust the font-size to using the adjust-font-size-to (e.g. 26px) this becomes your base unit to work out how many lines spacing you need above and below the element.
 E.g

 - **@include adjust-font-size-to(26px);** - Adjust font size to 26px
 - **margin: 0 0 rhythm(2, 26px) 0;**  - Add two lines of our base-line-height (6x2 = 12px) below the element, base those two lines on our font size, and covert to ems.